3-month-old conjoined twins separated in historic surgery at Texas hospital - NewsBreak

 FORT WORTH, Texas ( KETK ) — Two conjoined twin girls who shared a liver were successfully separated Monday in a Texas hospital.

-According to Cook Children’s Medical Center in Fort Worth, JamieLynn and AmieLynn Finley were separated after an 11-hour procedure performed by a team of 25 medical professionals and six surgeons in the hospital’s first-ever separation procedure.‘He’s a walking miracle’: Tyler heart patient meets EMS crew credited with saving his life
+According to Cook Children’s Medical Center in Fort Worth, JamieLynn and AmieLynn Finley were separated after an 11-hour procedure performed by a team of 25 medical professionals and six surgeons in the hospital’s first-ever separation procedure.One dead following police chase, rollover in south Wichita

 Officials with the hospital said Thursday that the twins continue to be in good health after the separation.